Mediterranean summer vibes, all year long

 There you are, sitting in a charming little Greek tavern in the middle of Monastiraki, ready to order a delicious Greek sandwich that you’ve been salivating over for days.
 Suddenly, the menu arrives and with it, an endless list of dishes: souvlaki, gyros, kebab and… you’re lost.
 What is the difference between all these dishes?
 No need to panic!
 It’s actually very simple.

-Before I visited Greece for the first time, I thought these names were referring to one and only dish, similar to the Turkish kebab.
+Before I visited Greece for the first time and finally moved there, I thought these names were referring to one and only dish, similar to the Turkish kebab.
 But I was so wrong!
 In reality, each dish has its specificities: different tastes, different shapes, different occasions!
 So here are the main differences between souvlaki, gyros, and kebab in Greece.

 Originally, a “souvlaki” designates a skewer, made of wood or metal, which by extension also designates a meat skewer.
 In Greece, the most popular are pork and chicken skewers, and more rarely, lamb skewers.

-If you get meat skewers (which I believe are commonly referred to as “kebabs” in English, which makes it all the more confusing 😂) to take away in Athens, they will be served in a paper bag with one or two slices of bread and, more rarely, french fries (you often have to ask for it).
-In Greece, you can find souvlakia stands in most markets, it’s a kind of traditional street food.
+If you get meat skewers to take away in Athens, they will be served in a paper bag with one or two slices of bread and, more rarely, french fries (you often have to ask for it).
+In Greece, you can find souvlakia stands in most street markets, it’s a traditional street food.

 With the exception of the northern region of Greece (around Thessaloniki), a souvlaki also designates the famous sandwich that you can get as a takeaway, and which contains a pork or chicken skewer, tomatoes, onions, sauce (depending on the meat) and french fries, wrapped in delicious pita bread.
 Instead of ordering a “bread with a skewer” (“pita me souvlaki”), in Athens you simply order a “souvlaki”!